t0ngliu/RPNCalc/README.md

 # C-RPN

 ## Description
-The RPN calculator is written mostly in C++.
+The RPN calculator is written mostly in C++ with a hint of C.

 Read more about RPN calculator here: http://www.calculator.org/rpn.aspx